dfsp-spirit/cpp_geodesics/README.md

     - Dijkstra
     - Subdivision version of Dijkstra that splits edges (becomes Dijkstra algo for `num_extra_splits=0` and approaches exact version with increasing number of splits)

+FreeSurfer data is read and written with [libfs](https://github.com/dfsp-spirit/libfs).